Written, and directed by Nicholas Barton-Wines

 A short film shot in Summer 2019, Benched takes a snapshot look at the pressures of heteronormativity and the masks we wear.
 Nature meets nurture in this subtle, tender excavation of following someone else’s path.

 Inspired by Jon McNaught’s Kingdom, a graphic novel, in which Jon propels his narratives by “imbuing each tiny moment with a flowing, rhythmical splendour of its own.”
 The aim of the film is to tell of the rich history between Lewis and Andrew through the subtle and the unsaid.
 The process is similar to a devised theatre production, with the focus on history and movement to map out the script.

 Central to this process has been offering a safe environment to explore the themes for individuals who may not be able to publicly declare their close relation to them.
 This has involved encouraging creatives who identify with the themes to come forward, providing openness and anonymity, reimagining the normal structures of assembling a team consist of, and supporting and protecting team members to create work they recognise as truthful to their real lives.

-The film is due to be released in early-2020.
+The film is due to be released in mid-2020.